ryananglem/leovegas-movie-search/README.md

 Launches the console test runner in the interactive watch mode.<br />

+### `yarn test:coverage`

+Runs the tests for state logic with test coverage.
+Note: only runs once due to bug in jest<br />

 ### `yarn run cypress:open`

 Launches the end-to-end test runner